Skip to content

 “If you can’t explain it simply, you don’t understand it well enough.”
 Richard Feynman, Nobel Prize in Physics, 1965

-Why does it work?
+The mechanism is plain.
 Reading is passive input.
 Explaining forces output.
-Your brain has to organize the facts, find the right words, and sequence the logic.
-That sorting effort creates cross-linked memory traces that hold up far better than a single read-through.
+The moment you start teaching out loud, your brain has to organize the facts, hunt for the right words, and sequence the logic in real time, all of it without the safety net of the page in front of you.
+That sorting effort builds cross-linked memory traces that hold up far better than a single read-through.

-Practical LearnClash tip: after a duel, pick the one question that surprised you most.
-Explain the answer out loud, as if teaching a friend who’s never heard of the topic.
-That 60-second habit stacks elaboration on top of retrieval practice.
-It’s one of the cheapest study tips in the guide and pairs well with the science behind competitive learning.
+One LearnClash habit that pays off: after a duel, grab the single question that surprised you most.
+Explain the answer out loud as if you’re teaching a friend who’s never heard of the topic.
+That 60-second move stacks elaboration on top of retrieval practice.
+It’s about the cheapest study tip in the guide, and it pairs nicely with the science behind competitive learning.

 5. Pair Visuals with Text